Read the TCS Blog

 - What do you miss most about not being able to go to services or participate in synagogue events?

-- How have major life events been affected by Covid-19?
+- How have major life events been affected by Covid?
 Tell us what you experienced, how different family members reacted and how you resolved disagreements.

 - Are you a different person now than you were a few months ago?
 How has this major change affected your values and priorities?

-- With schedules being unpacked (no more gym workouts for you or baseball practice, flute lessons, chess tournaments for your kids), are you itching to get back to your old schedule or reevaluating your personal and family priorities?
+- With schedules being unpacked, are you itching to get back to your old schedule or reevaluating your personal and family priorities?

-- After months of this new normal, are you reaching out to friends and family more now than before?
-Do you want these connections to last?
+- After seven months of this new normal, are you reaching out to friends and family more now than before?
+Do you think these connections will last?

 - What do you wish you knew in March that you know now?

 - What has helped you keep your equanimity?

 None of us is getting through this without pain – and growth.
 Sharing your experiences and feelings with others at TCS will not only help us all stay in touch and strengthen our community, it may also add to your peace of mind.